amitwave/prime/Readme.md

 2. java -jar target/prime-service-api-0.0.1-SNAPSHOT.jar

 How to get primes:
-The url to his the rest endpoint is GET http://localhost:8080/primes/{limit} where limit is any integer. e.g. http://localhost:8080/primes/11 will return
+The url to his the rest endpoint is GET http://localhost:8080/primes/{limit} where limit is any integer between 2 and 1000000. e.g. http://localhost:8080/primes/11 will return
 {
     "initial": 11,